InductiveComputerScience/i-slash-x86/language.md

+# A Simple Way to Create a Powerfull Language

 The following is a description of a simple way to create a powerful programming language.
 It uses few traditional techniques, but instead translates a program almost directly to assembly/machine code.

+The compiler/translator is available as open source [here](https://github.com/InductiveComputerScience/i-slash-x86).

+The way this document described the language is that we start with standard x86-64 assembly and removes part of it gradually as to become a real programming language.
+The compiler then works in reverse, gradually converting a program to assembly by simple steps.

+The way to create a programming language has significant benefits:

 * This makes the compiler a lot simpler, and we can be sure that the program does exactly what we tell it to: No undefined behavior, no unspecified behavior, no as-if rule, no surprising code removal.
 In this language, your wish is the computer's command.
-* The simplicity means the compiler and language is easier to understand, work with and extend.
+* The simplicity of the compiler means the compiler and language is easier to understand, work with and extend.

 ## Semantics -- The Meaning of Programs